Municipal Guide Florida Lee · Cape Coral / Fort Myers

 Let Alliance prepare, file, and track your Lee County permits while you stay focused on building.
 Get a free, no-obligation quote today.

-This guide is provided by Alliance Permitting for general informational purposes and reflects publicly available information believed accurate as of June 2026.
-Permit requirements, fees, and processes change; always confirm current details with the Lee County Department of Community Development before filing.
+This guide is provided by Alliance Permitting for general informational purposes and reflects publicly available information believed accurate as of July 2026.
+Permit requirements, fees, and processes change; always confirm current details with the Lee County Department of Community Development — Building Services before filing.
 This is not legal advice.

 Expedite Your Permits Today!